-The Resort at Squaw Creek offers several good eats too ... most with a view of Squaw Valley.
-It has a steakhouse, pizzeria, family-friendly pub, deli, breakfast spot and coffeehouse.
+The Resort at Squaw Creek offers several good eats too ... most with a view of Olympic Valley.
+It has a steakhouse, Italian restaurant, family-friendly pub, deli, breakfast spot and coffeehouse.

 With so many choices it is hard to say just where to eat.
 A better thing to know is when to eat.
 Eat lunch before 12 p.m. and after 1:30 p.m. for the shortest waits so you can maximize your ski and snowboard time.

 Once you snap out of your skis, your winter fun is just beginning.
 You can check out the events calendar to see what is in store during your visit.
-We visited Squaw Valley during a music festival, and we enjoyed the live bands playing all over the Village in addition to the ticketed main event.
-It has a Winter and Spring Music Series as well as special events during the holidays.
+We visited Palisades Tahoe during a music festival.
+It was fun to listen to the live bands playing all over the Village in addition to the ticketed main event.
+Palisades Tahoe has a Winter and Spring Music Series as well as special events during the holidays.

 Kids with bounce in their step will be flying high on the Sky Jump in the Village (when the weather warms up) or scaling the climbing wall in the Aerial Tram building.
 Take a short shuttle ride through the parking lot to SnoVentures for tubing, mini snowmobiles and games for the kids.
 You can also take dog-sled tours and go cross-country skiing, ice skating and snowshoeing (weather permitting) at the Resort at Squaw Creek.
 Once spring hits, the giant hot tub opens up at High Camp.
 Wear your swimsuit under your ski clothes so you can pop out of your skis and hop in the tub!
 Come summer the pool opens, and you can hike around up there and find water falls and swimming holes!
 Now that's a year-round resort!

 During the December holidays and on Saturdays in January through early March you can catch fireworks at 6 p.m. in the village.
 Sip free hot cocoa while you watch the mountain light up with explosive delight.

-With this family-friendly insider's guide to skiing at Squaw Valley Alpine Meadows in hand, you should be ready to hop to it and make the most of your trip to Lake Tahoe and Squaw Valley Alpine Meadows.
+With this family-friendly insider's guide to skiing at Palisades Tahoe in hand, you should be ready to hop to it and make the most of your trip to Lake Tahoe and Olympic Valley or Alpine Meadows.
 Have any favorite eats or insider tips for taking a family to these resorts?
 Please share them in the comments section below.
 Check out our other ski planning posts for tips on saving time and money on the slopes.